ChrisDietrich405/CG.Shop/README.md

 # c.g.shop

-This app is an online cel phone store.
+This app is an online cell phone store.
 This project includes Bootstrap, TypeScript, the useContext React Hook

 ## How To Run This Project